Skycoder42/QHotkey/README.md

 However, this singleton instance only runs on the main thread.
 (One reason is that some of the OS-Functions are not thread safe).
 To make threaded hotkeys possible, the critical functions (registering/unregistering hotkeys and keytranslation) are all run on the mainthread too.
 The QHotkey instances on other threads use `QMetaObject::invokeMethod` with a `Qt::BlockingQueuedConnection`.

-For you this means: QHotkey instances on other threads than the main thread may take a little longer to register/unregister/translate hotkeys, because they have to wait for the main thread to do this for them.
+For you this means: QHotkey instances on other threads than the main thread may take a little longer to register/unregister/translate hotkeys, because they have to wait for the main thread to do this for them. **Important:** there is however, one additional limitation that comes with that feature: QHotkey instances on other threads but the main thread *must* be unregistered or destroyed *before* the main eventloop ends.
+Otherwise, your application will hangup on destruction of the hotkey.
+This limitation does not apply for instances on the main thread.

 ## Technical
 ### Requirements